HarshitaDPoojary/DistinguishGANFacesFromReal/README.md

 ## Distinguish Real and Fake Images

-We are analyzing state of the art models to distinguish Real and Fake Human Faces.
+We analysed the state of the art models to distinguish Real and Fake Human Faces.
 The StyleGan2 and other AI generated Images are used for the analysis.

 ### Datasets Used: